Sadie Alexandru: Career

 Alexandru is well known for the original “What Happens in Vegas, Stays in Vegas” commercial.
 She's landed 24 national commercials including ads for Comcast, Jared Jewelers, Swiffer, Coors, Wendy's, Merck, Turbo Tax, Staples, 1-800-Flowers, Milky Way, Hasbro and Bud Light.

 Alexandru's first major show was the popular soap opera All My Children and her character's name was Sylvia.
 She was also a recurring guest star in CBS's long running soap opera As the World Turns and in ABC comedy Carpoolers.
-Her television credits also includes Cinemax's thriller noir "Femme Fatales, upcoming musical Kittens in a Cage, Laura Prepon's Neighbros.
+Her television credits also include Cinemax's thriller noir Femme Fatales, upcoming musical Kittens in a Cage, Laura Prepon's Neighbros.

 In 2012, Alexandru made her debut in the fifth season of AMC's critically acclaimed Emmy Award winning series Mad Men as the new sassy SCDP secretary, Scarlett.

 Her film credits include the popular action film Gamer, Broken Horses and Lucy in the Sky Diamond.
 She is playing the lead role of Firoozeh in the upcoming epic, Sinbad: The Fifth Voyage.
 Sadie also co-produced and played the role of nudist Natalie Cloonan in the critically acclaimed independent film Act Naturally, which won the Audience Award for Best Feature-Length Narrative in 2012 at both the Los Angeles United Film Festival and its sister festival, the San Francisco United Film Festival.

 She is also recognized for her theater works which include the Ovation Award-nominated hit Love Sucks.